RIght Side of the Road

 The solution to avoiding or repairing internal organizational incoherence is twofold.
 The first thing that must be done is to create a consistency of understanding of the organization’s mission, vision, and values.
 The second thing, which follows the first, is consistency in how people behave relative to the commonly understood organizational mission, vision, and values.
 But of course, before efforts to create consistency in understanding and behavioral application of organizational mission, vision, and values can be taken on, mission, vision, and values must first be established.
 Alas, despite the fact that no small amount of ink has been spilled on the topic, confusion around mission, vision, and values remains.
 The most useful way for me to understand and explain mission, vision, and values is by describing the relationship among the three and how each one is part of a whole that, when properly formulated, creates the core operating ethos and culture of an organization based upon the questions of How?
 What? and Why?

 An organization’s values are attitudinal and behavioral manifestations of core beliefs that speak to the organization's cultural How?, as in “This is how we do things around here.”
 It is not always necessary to unearth the underlying beliefs in order to articulate values.
 However, if there is a disconnect between a deeply held belief and an espoused value, the espoused value is not going to take root.
 It is also important to note that the "how," as it relates to values, is not the "how" in process.
 The former is about higher-level attitudes and behaviors, whereas the latter is about tasks.
 Organizational values are the pillars that hold up an organization’s mission.
 The mission of an organization is what the organization is living into.
 Simply put, an organization’s mission describes what an organization is doing.
 Lastly, the vision of an organization answers the Why?
 It describes the future that the organization is creating by fulfilling its mission.
 It is critical to understand that mission, vision, and values are interrelated and, taken together, have the potential to create a healthy and productive organizational culture.
 But, if you espouse values that do not animate the organization’s mission, then all you have is ink on paper.
 Also, if you are executing a mission that is not related to the future you want to create, then all you have is an empty slogan.
 Mission, vision, and values, in order to be effective, must first and foremost be a part of a coherent greater whole.
+This coherent state creates the crucial context based on which people within an organization orient themselves.

 Asking and Acting on the Right Questions: Not by Money Alone